-- Available on October 1st - Use your College Board Account to complete the Financial Aid PROFILE - May be required by some colleges and universities - CSS / Financial Aid PROFILE is in addition to the FAFSA.
+- Use your College Board Account to complete the CSS Profile - May be required by some colleges and universities - CSS Profile is in addition to the FAFSA.

 BE SMART ABOUT SCHOLARSHIPS

 Thousands of scholarships exist.

 Some colleges automatically consider all applicants for scholarships.
 Other scholarships from colleges, universities, and private sources require special applications and additional work and motivation to make it happen.